dergigi/boris/test/markdown/tables.md

 ## Table with Formatting

+This table contains various markdown formatting within cells: italic text using asterisks, bold text using double asterisks, and inline code using backticks.
+This tests that formatting is preserved and rendered correctly within table cells.

 | Name    | Location     | Food    |
 | ------- | ------------ | ------- |
 | *Alice* | **New York** | `Pizza` |